-Due to the ongoing COVID-19 pandemic, the TEAS requirement is being waived for students applying for admission into the Radiologic Technology Program for the Fall 2020.
-Students planning to apply to the Fall 2020 program DO NOT need to take the TEAS nor submit TEAS scores.
+Due to the ongoing COVID-19 pandemic, the TEAS test for admission into the Fall 2021 Radiologic Technology Program will be administered remotely.
+Students planning to apply to the Fall 2021 program will need to take the TEAS test.
+Click here for the TEAS test schedule.

 To be eligible for admission to the Radiologic Technology Program, applicants will be evaluated based on the following criteria and point system.
 Points are given based on grades earned in the courses listed below and the applicant’s G.P.A. (grade point average) outlined below.
 Applicants with the most points will be offered admission to the program.

 - Graduation from an approved high school or acceptable equivalent preparation.

 - Completion of the following courses with a grade of C or better:

 - Anatomy and Physiology I with Laboratory (BIO 211 or equivalent)

 - Anatomy & Physiology II with Laboratory (BIO 212 or equivalent)